yojiggz/wazuh-security-monitoring/Wazuh_Installation_Scripts/README.md

-# Wazuh Security Monitoring Setup Scripts
+# Wazuh Security Monitoring Setup Scripts - Linux

 This folder contains setup scripts for installing and configuring Wazuh, Elasticsearch, and Kibana.
 Follow the steps below to make the provided scripts executable and to execute them.